Kernel configuration

 <!-- Device configuration adjusting the minfree tunable in the

 lowmemorykiller in the kernel.
-A high value will cause the lowmemorykiller to
+A high value causes the lowmemorykiller to

 fire earlier, keeping more memory in the file cache and preventing I/O